X

 • Should I restrict my activities?

-In addition to asking the questions you've prepared for your doctor, don't hesitate to ask other questions during your appointment.
+In addition to asking the questions you've prepared, don't hesitate to ask other questions during your appointment.

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions.
-Being ready to answer them may make time to go over points you want to discuss in more detail.
+You're likely to be asked several questions.
+Being ready to answer them can allow for more time to go over points you want to discuss in more detail.
 You may be asked:

-• Have you experienced problems with walking or had weakness in your legs?
+• Have you experienced trouble walking or had weakness in your legs?

 • Have you had numbness, tingling or pain in your legs?